 1. Awarding institution/body University of Worcester

-·

-2. Teaching institution University of Worcester Halesowen College
+2. Teaching institution University of Worcester

-Halesoweri College
+3 Halesowen College

 3. Programme accredited by N/A

-4 Final avend Diploma in Education and Training

 4. Final award Diploma in Education and Training

 5. Programme title Lifelong Learning Qualifications for

 Teachers (Initial Teacher Training)

 6. Pathways available N/A

-0. T animays available

 7. Mode and/or site of delivery University of Worcester

-Halesowen College
+• Halesowen College

+, and the second

 Taught part-time, one day per week in

 total, at University or partner College

 Taught full-time, two days per week at

+partner College

-8. Mode of attendance partner College Two years part-time for the part-time DET
+8. Mode of attendance Two years part-time for the part-time DET

 including CET (Certificate in Education and

 Training or first year of DET)

 One year full-time for the Fast-track DET

-9. UCAS Code n/a
+9. UCAS Code N/A

-40 Out is at Day about and Outrie of Department of Otatage and Education

-10. Subject Benchmark statement and/or Subject Benchmark Statement: Education Studies
+10. Subject Benchmark Subject Benchmark Statement: Education

+statement and/or Studies

 professional body statement Professional Standards for teachers, tutors

 and trainers in Education and Training

+(ETF, 2014)

-(ETF, 2014) Teaching and Training Qualifications for
+Teaching and Training Qualifications for

 the Further Education and Skills Sector in

 England -

 Guidance for initial teacher education

-providers (LSIS, 2013)
+44 Data of Drawnows providers (LSIS, 2013)

-11. Date of Programme July 2015 - Approved Audit and Review
+11. Date of Programme July 2015 - Approved Audit and Review Committee

-Specification preparation/ Committee, May 2016 (removal of Bournville College)
+Specification preparation/ revision May 2016 (removal of Bournville College due

-revision Ouloge)
+revision to the end of the partnership)

+August 2017 - AQU amendments

+March 2018 - amendments in light of a review

+of approved variations to regulations.